Jowziph/hellofresh/README.md

   This impacts locations which are very remote (e.g. the Gurnsey postcode)
 - Temperature is based on the average temperature of that day.
 But meal boxes are most likely not delivered at night.
 A more accurate temperature estimate could be made here.
+- Due to concerns with run time (due to usage of meteostat and pgeocode) I added a config to limit the total number of records from Boxes.csv being processed.